What qualifications are needed to teach English online?

 → You can use a whiteboard through a third-party application called Web White Board

 Some companies will provide you with lesson plans and curriculum to follow, whereas other companies will expect you to supply your own.
-For example, VIPKID provides you with a full curriculum, you just log in before each class to look over the lesson plan set for that session – very little prep work is required.
+For example, DaDa and VIPKid provide you with a full curriculum, you just log in before each class to look over the lesson plan set for that session – very little prep work is required.
 Some items that compliment lesson plans and help aid in successfully conveying a message or a new teaching to a student via webcam include:

 → Whiteboard + markers